Orion4622/moon-formation-triple-phase-transition/README.md

 CC BY-NC 4.0
 © 2026 Michel Debailleul

-## Contact

-Email: michel.debailleul@yahoo.fr

 ## Repository status

-The present repository contains the theoretical formulation of the model.
+This repository contains the theoretical formulation of the model.
 Numerical validation and observational testing remain ongoing research directions.